guzzle/guzzle/UPGRADING.md

 - `GuzzleHttp\Message\Header` has been moved to `GuzzleHttp\Message\HeaderValues`, and the interface has changed to now use `\ArrayAccess` methods like `offsetGet` and `offsetSet`.
-- `GuzzleHttp\Message\PostFile` and `GuzzleHttp\Message\PostFileInterface` have been moved to
+- `GuzzleHttp\PostFile` and `GuzzleHttp\PostFileInterface` have been moved to
-  `GuzzleHttp\Message\Post`.
+  `GuzzleHttp\Post`.
 This interface has been simplified and now allows the addition of arbitrary headers via the `GuzzleHttp\Message\HasHeadersInterface` interface.
 - Custom headers like `GuzzleHttp\Message\Header\Link` have been removed.
 Most of the custom headers are now handled separately in specific subscribers/plugins, and `GuzzleHttp\Message\HeaderValues::parseParams()` has been updated to